The Dramatic Works of John Ford |

 Page 24

-If I am right in this conjecture , he stood in some kind of relationship to Huntley , bis elder brother Alexander ( dead at this period ) having married Lady Jane Gordon , the earl's second daughter .
-7 Stole into Flanders , flourishing ...
+... kind of relationship to Huntley , his elder brother Alexander ( dead at this period ) having married Lady Jane Gordon , the earl's second daughter .
+The second son to the late English Edward , Conceal'd 24 ACT I. PERKIN WARBECK .

-If I am right in this conjecture , he stood in some kind of relationship to Huntley , bis elder brother Alexander ( dead at this period ) having married Lady Jane Gordon , the earl's second daughter .
-7 Stole into Flanders , flourishing ...
+... kind of relationship to Huntley , his elder brother Alexander ( dead at this period ) having married Lady Jane Gordon , the earl's second daughter .
+The second son to the late English Edward , Conceal'd 24 ACT I. PERKIN WARBECK .

 Page 34